bruce-hill/tomo/docs/operators.md

 ```

 In a subtraction expression `a - b` between two objects of the same type, the
-method `a:minus(b)` will be invoked, which returns a new value of the same type.
+method `a.minus(b)` will be invoked, which returns a new value of the same type.

 #### Multiplication